ecr007/English-World/Phrases-Vocabulary/T.md

 Tell: (verb) To communicate information to someone.
 Past Tense: Told | Past Participle: Told | E.g: He told me an important message yesterday, please call him right now.

 Travel: (verb) To go on a journey or trip.
 Past Tense: Traveled | Past Participle: Traveled | E.g: We traveled to Europe last summer.

+Toddler: (noun) a young child who is just beginning to walk.

+Turn down: refuse someone's request or offer.

+Take off: (verb)

+	1. To leave the ground: “The plane will take off in 30 minutes.”
+In this sense, it refers to the moment when an aircraft leaves the ground and starts flying.

+	2. To remove clothing or accessories: “It’s hot, so I’m going to take off my jacket.”
+This means to take off or remove something that you are wearing.